THE MAJOR ISSUES FACING TEENAGERS

 - T.V. influences behavior.
 If it didn't, Nike, Budweiser, Pepsi, etc. would not invest billions of dollars in advertisements.

-- Violence on T.V. occurs in most programs and even more so, in cartoons.
+- Violence on T.V. occurs in most programs, including the news, and is especially prevalent in cartoons.

-- Thousands of studies have shown that violence on T.V. can influences behavior and attitudes among children who watch it.
+- Thousands of studies have shown that violence on T.V. can influence behavior and attitudes among children who watch it.

-- While not all researchers agree, the Surgeon General reports that T.V. violence is linked to aggressive behavior in children who view violent shows.
+- Although the Cause and effect is not clear, the Surgeon General reports that T.V. violence is linked to aggressive behavior in children who view violent shows.
 Similarly, American Medical Association, American Psychological Association, UNESCO, and US Attorney General, have all reached the conclusion is that T.V. violence is linked to the proliferation of violence in our culture.

 - In some violent video games, players act as killers as the sole purpose of the game.
 This can include a disturbingly realistic "target" over other figures in the game.